AlternC/alternc-php-fpm/Readme.md

 ```

 Finaly we can install package :

+You can use our repository to install this package:

 ```
+wget https://debian.alternc.org/key.txt -O - | apt-key add -
+apt update

-# if php 5.6 is required
+# if php 5.6 is required (eg: on stretch or buster and you need old php :/)
 apt install php5.6-fpm php5.6-mysql
-# at least all default php7.x packages
 apt install php7*-gd php7*-mysql php7*-intl
-dpkg -i /tmp/alternc-php-fpm.*.deb
-apt install -f
+apt install alternc-php-fpm
 ```

+We recommend you to use --install-suggests to install all php-version-related modules